ioanachelaru/Drowsiness-detection-system/README.md

 efficient enough method and the eyes are detected using dlib's shape_predictor_68_face_landmarks.dat because is a more effective method than the previous one.
-<br>If both eyes are detected they are passed to a convolutional
+<br><br>If both eyes are detected they are passed to a convolutional
 neural network build and trained for their classification.
-<br>The CNN has been trained with only left eyes, that way creating
+<br><br>The CNN has been trained with only left eyes, that way creating
 a binary classifier since we're not interested in differentiating the right from the left eye.
 For that reason, before sending the segment containing the right eye detected, a flip operation is applied